PSS-GROOT/pcs-rasp/README.md

 5. Rasp implement busy loop pattern and read i2c bus protocol to obtain tower light signal.
 6. Rasp read IO based on tower type and processes the data.
 7. Rasp update tower light event to server upon detected changes.
+    > Answer : rasp will auto detect , in app.EventManager.state_services.py
 8. Rasp update tower light event to server in fix interval.
+    > Answer : can set in app.IOMQTT.mqtt_singleton.py
 9. Rasp apply time out setting (in Seconds) to limit the time for running.
 (When to resume ?)
     > Answer :